Chapter 11 : Layla

-He quickly bolted, taking her heart with him, and left completely her alone in the aisle.
-Marianne cried out painfully and instantly burst into tears as she crumpled to the floor next to Menert’s latest novel.
+He quickly bolted - taking her heart with him - and left her completely alone in the aisle.
+Marianne cried out and instantly burst into tears as she crumpled to the floor next to Menert’s latest novel.
 She’d never felt so empty in her entire life; her euphoria and joie de vivre simply ceased to exist.

 “Why didn’t I listen to you, Maman?” she exclaimed, hating the fact that she had deviated from her mother’s instructions and caused herself so much pain.